Ginlick/FresquesZamies/README.md

-# Many Isles
+# Fresques Zamies
-Fresque Zamies is a service managing events in the sustainability domain.
+Fresques Zamies is a service managing events in the sustainability domain.

 To set up the website, follow these steps.
 ## 1. Copy Files
-Import the repo in a folder in your server.
-Set the server root to the "src" folder.
+Import the repo in a folder on your server.
+Set the server root to the "<repo folder>/src" folder.
 ## 2. Set up Information
+(note: this is not done currently)

 Create a "server-info.json" file, as shown in the "templates" folder.

 ### MySQL Database